1. Simple Definition:

 - Increased Triglycerides: High sugar intake can raise triglyceride levels, a type of fat that contributes to plaque formation.

 - InflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More: Sugar can trigger inflammation in the body, further damaging artery walls and promoting plaque buildup.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More: Sugar can trigger inflammation in the body, further damaging artery walls and promoting plaque buildup.

 - Insulin ResistanceInsulin resistance is a condition where your body’s cells become less responsive to the hormone insulin.
-Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as… Read More: Excessive sugar can lead to insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
+Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as it should.
+Here’s a breakdown to make it clear: •… Read More: Excessive sugar can lead to insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More resistance, a condition that disrupts fat metabolism and increases the risk of atherosclerosis.
+Glucose is the main source of energy for your body, and… Read More resistance, a condition that disrupts fat metabolism and increases the risk of atherosclerosis.

 Additional Information: